-What is "Hachinohe Mae-Okimae"?
-Introducing seasonal seasons and recommended cooking methods [Aomori Prefecture]
+What is "Hachinohe Maeoki Saba"?
+Introducing the best cooking methods and when it's in season [Aomori Prefecture]

 What is Hachinohe Maeoki Saba?
 Its Characteristics and Appeal